tmdict/tmdict/data/content/fgo-material-iv/fuuma-kotarou/noble-phantasm.en.md

 ##### {{notes}}

 1. {{note1}} Is it Ogre Transform or Ogre Trance?
 Im not sure.
 Context wise transfrom makes more sense, but the katakana read toransu.
 DO they just shorten Transform into Trans, maybe?
 Is that a thing in Japanese?
 Right now using Trans.
 Inb4 it’s Ogre-like Translation.
-Also dunno if the “continue for generations” is referring to the suspicion or to the "true form”; im leaning towards the latter based on what i know about japanese grammar but context wise it’s kinda weird.
+Also dunno if the “continue for generations” is referring to the suspicion or to the “true form”; im leaning towards the latter based on what i know about japanese grammar but context wise it’s kinda weird.